ninjaprox/NVBnbCollectionView/README.md

 - (UIView *)moreLoaderInBnbCollectionView:(NVBnbCollectionView *)collectionView;
 ```

-If you do not provide more loader while `enableLoadMore` is `true`, `UIActivityIndicatorView` is used as default.
-Would like nicer one?
-You can check [NVActivityIndicatorView](https://github.com/ninjaprox/NVActivityIndicatorView).

 ## Delegate

 `NVBnbCollectionViewDelegate` is subclass of `UICollectionViewDelegate` so it inherits all abilities from its parent, plus one method to notify controller whenever the collection view needs more data.